 Student charges are due and payable at the time of registration for all students.
 Tuition, fees, room and board become the liability and obligation of the student in accordance with the Policy for Refund of Tuition, Room, and Board Charges.
-Two payment plans are available for students with a balance after financial aid, if applicable.
+Two payment options are available for students with a balance after financial aid, if applicable.

-Two Payment Plans
+Two Payment Options

-Plan 1 (Cash)
+Option 1 (Payment in Full)

 Students able to pay cash are encouraged to do so.
 Payment in full at the beginning of each semester or term is required.
-California Baptist University offers an alternative payment plan for students unable to pay full costs by the start of an academic semester or term.
+California Baptist University accepts cash, check, Visa, MasterCard and Discover.
+Additionally, full payments can be made online through InsideCBU.
+International Students are required to pay in full at the beginning of each semester.

-Plan 2 (TuitionPay Payment Plan)
+Option 2 (Semester Payment Plan)

-Plan 2 enables you to pay all or part of your semester charges in installments without interest.
+The Semester payment plan enables you to pay all or part of your semester charges in installments without interest.
 Your monthly payments are calculated on an amount equal to the total expenses less grants, scholarships, or direct payments made to the University.
-TuitionPay gives students the option to pay through automatic bank draft (ACH) or credit card.
+The plan gives students the option to pay through automatic bank draft (ACH) or credit card.
 The plan requires a \$25 per semester enrollment fee.
 Please contact the Student Accounts Office at studentaccounts@calbaptist.edu or 1-800-782-3382 ext.
 4371 for more information.